 Updated: Added some more after getting more tips.

 CV1 should not have these kinds of issues, especially now that the recommended specs have been released.
-It is not only good for users, but for developers since they are now aware specifically for what kind of specs should they optimize their games.
+It is not only good for users but for developers since they are now aware specifically of what kind of specs should they optimize their games for.

 If you want to maximize your experience with virtual reality, just wait for Q1 2016 release date, and have a PC ready with the right specs.
 Once you have done all that, I am sure previous problems like this will be left in past.